-Management's Discussion and Analysis For the Year Ended December 31, 2004 (Unaudited)
+Management's Discussion and Analysis For the Year Ended December 31, 2005 (Unaudited)

-The discussion and analysis of the Winghaven Transportation Development District's financial performance provides an overview and analysis of the District's financial activities for the fiscal year ended December 31, 2004.
+The discussion and analysis of the Winghaven Transportation Development District's financial performance provides an overview and analysis of the District's financial activities for the fiscal year ended December 31, 2005.
 It should be read in conjunction with the accompanying independent auditors report and the accompanying basic financial statements.
-This discussion and analysis does not include comparative data for prior years, as this information is not available for the first year of implementation of Governmental Accounting Standards Board (GASB) Statement Number 34.
-Future years will include, when available, comparative analysis of government - wide data.